x3n0cr4735/celi/docs/new_use_cases.md

 ## The CELI Job Description

 The overall use case is defined in the CELI Job Description object.
 When you run CELI, you pass general configuration parameters and a Job Description to the main CELI processor.
 The `JobDescription` defines the tasks to be accomplished and the tools to be run.
-See (job_description.py)[celi-framework/core/job_description.py] for full details
+See (job_description.py)[celi-framework/core/job_description.py] for full details.

 The job description contains several prompt strings which describe the overall job to be run at a high level along with any general guidance for the agent.
 It also contains a `task_list` and a `tool_implementations_class`.

 The `task_list` is a list of `Task` objects.
 When completing a job, the agent will tackle each task in this list in order.
 Each task has a name and a set of details.
-The details is a dictionary that will be passed directly to the LLM to describing how to accomplish the task.
+The details is a dictionary that will be passed directly to the LLM to describe how to accomplish the task.

 The `tool_implementations_class` is a reference to a class that derives from `ToolImplementations` and contains the tools that the LLM can use to accomplish the task.
 This class is described in the next section.